Wokiri/users-accounts-django-app/README.md

-# users-accounts-django-app
+# Django Customized User

-Repo for a pluggable and customized django Users app
+This a working pluggable app for django projects in situations where a few customizations may be required.